 The first, and arguably the biggest con of learning to play music by ear is that all you’re really doing is repeating what you’ve heard.
-You don’t really learn why you did what you did, only that the original musician did it, so you should too.
+You don’t learn why you did what you did, only that the original musician did it, so you should too.
 Many successful musicians see this as nothing more than imitation.

 Next, and somewhat connected, is the issue that learning to play by ear teaches you good technique, and how to play the music of others, but it doesn’t teach you how to combine techniques and create something new.
 You’ll always be imitating others, with little development of your own sound.

-Lastly, a beginner musician that sets out to learn to play by ear, without any formal training, might choose the wrong notes or learn an incorrect technique.
-They might not even realize what they’re doing in wrong, and simply continue with their bad habit as though they’re on the right track.
+Lastly, a beginner musician who sets out to learn to play by ear, without any formal training, might choose the wrong notes or learn an incorrect technique.
+They might not even realize what they’re doing is wrong, and simply continue with their bad habit as though they’re on the right track.
 This ends up being nothing more than a waste of time once they learn the correct technique.

 Reading Sheet Music

 Learning to read sheet music, also called sight reading, is another way to learn to play an instrument.
-This method is more intensive, as the student must learn a bit theory along with the song they’re learning.
+This method is more intensive, as the student must learn a bit of theory along with the song they’re learning.
 They learn the names of the notes, how to read the notes on the pages, as well as what all the notations mean regarding tempo, volume, and other components of making music.

 Probably the biggest advantage to learning to sight read is the simple fact that you’ll be able to play literally anything you can get your hands on.
 Once you understand how to read music, you can read pretty much any piece just like reading a book.
 Your fingers will know just where to go, and when, and you can pick up any song in a matter of minutes!

 Another advantage to sight reading over learning by ear is all the information contained on the page of music.
 Sheet music doesn’t just tell you what note to play; it also tells you when to play them, when not to play, when you should get louder, or softer, it even tells you the rhythm.
-The sheet music can even give you some emotional context, if the composer has been thoughtful enough to include it.
+The sheet music can even give you some emotional context if the composer has been thoughtful enough to include it.

 Lastly, learning to read music can help you become amazing at improvisation.
-It sounds backwards, but if you can read and understand complex music, you will have an innate understanding of the basics of music theory, without even realizing it.
+It sounds backward, but if you can read and understand complex music, you will have an innate understanding of the basics of music theory, without even realizing it.
 With all your knowledge of chord progressions and song structure, you’ll have a solid foundation for improvisation.

 Another disadvantage comes when preparing for a performance.
 It takes a lot of preparation and practice to get ready for a performance where you have been learning a new piece from sheet music.
 The small, but important differences between crescendo and ritardando, for example, can take a long time, and a lot of coaching to get down pat.
-But in the end it’s worth it!
+But in the end, it’s worth it!